graceguo16/MoE-Experiments-Mixture-of-Experts-for-Stock-Price-Forecasting/README.md

 ---

-## 1. Motivation & Research Question
+## 1. Motivation & Research Question🍀

 Mixture-of-Experts (MoE) is very popular in large language models:
 only a subset of experts is activated for each token, saving computation while improving performance.